Under the Spotlight Wall St: Advanced Micro Devices (AMD)

 This rivalry would even name one of AMD’s most iconic product ranges: the K5, K6 and K7 processors that preceded the Athlon.
 The K letter in their names was a reference to Kryptonite, the otherworldly crystal that weakened Superman in the comics.
 AMD half-jokingly hoped to weaken Intel, the market leader.

-Even though AMD became a big player in the semiconductor industry, its success probably wouldn’t be as big without the gigantic acquisitions it has done in the last 20 years.
+Even though AMD became a big player in the semiconductor stocks space, its success probably wouldn’t be as big without the gigantic acquisitions it has done in the last 20 years.
 The greatest cash cow is the GPU manufacturer ATI.
-Acquired in 2006 for US$5.4b, the company was NVIDIA’s main competitor in the graphics processing units industry.
+Acquired in 2006 for US$5.4b, the company was Nvidia's ($NVDA) main competitor in the graphics processing units industry.
 ATI’s acquisition might have come at a hefty price, but the return on the invested capital makes it undoubtedly worthy: in the second quarter of 2022 alone, AMD’s gaming revenue was US$1.7b, with GPUs making up for a huge part of it.

 Another huge acquisition was the FPGA colossus Xilinx, bought in October 2020 for US$49b.
 FPGA stands for field-programmable gate array.
 Basically, they’re integrated circuits that can be configured by users after manufacturing.
 As they can be made to fit the customer’s needs (up to a certain extent), they’re extremely useful across different industries worldwide.
 Xilinx is one of the heavyweights in FPGAs: in the last quarter of 2021, the company’s net revenue was over US$1b and its net profits were over US$300m.